The purpose of a library policy is to:

 - Groups using the meeting rooms must observe the building’s scheduled opening and closing times.
 All meetings should be over and the room vacated 15 minutes before the library closes.

-- When scheduling meeting room time, remember to allow your group sufficient time for any necessary set-up or clean-up.
+- When scheduling meeting room time, remember to allow sufficient time for any necessary set-up or clean-up.

 The library can provide the following audiovisual items: